 Now, let’s look at the four different water refiners the brand offers:

-• ERR3700 Series: ERR3700 is the water refiner equivalent of ECR3700.
+- ERR3700 Series: This is the water refiner equivalent of the ECR3700.
 It’s a single-tank refiner that features the HydroLink Plus app, prediction module, dampened hinge salt cover, fiberglass layer over the tank, self-cleaning distributors, automatic salt leveling, and a coconut shell carbon block that comes with a lifetime warranty.

-• Compact Series Water Refining System: The EcoWater Compact Series Water Refining System is the same as the Compact Series water softener, only with the addition of a coconut shell carbon block.
+- Compact Series Water Refining System: The EcoWater Compact Series Water Refining System is the same as the Compact Series water softener, but with the addition of a coconut shell carbon block.

 EcoProTechT Series